 Factors that contribute to the severity of an injury include things like:

 - The location of impact.
-Did the car get hit from the side, at an angle, or from the back or the front?
+Did the car get hit from the side, an angle, or from the rear end or head-on?

 - The occupant’s body positioning in the car.
 Were they sitting facing straight ahead, or were they turned?

-- The speed of the vehicles at the time of impact.
+- Speed of the vehicles at the time of impact.

-What kinds of injuries are usually seen in the event of an auto accident?
+What type of injuries are most commonly suffered in the event of an auto accident?

 - Whiplash: Whiplash is a particular type of soft tissue injury that happens to the head and neck as a result of the force of a collision.
 The muscles and ligaments are stretched, which can cause injuries throughout the neck and back.
 Car accidents frequently cause mid-back and low-back sprains and sometimes more serious injuries as a result of the impact force against the spine.